kenlukas/teractf/CTFs/teractf2025/Pwn-ForMatt/README.md

 ### I went to print something but there's a For Matt problem?
 Maybe you can figure out where the flag is.

-This is clearly a format string exploit without even looking at the code.
+This is clearly a format string exploit, even without looking at the code.

 ```C
 #include <stdio.h>